 The Greatest Wealth Creation Idea of All Time

-In my last column, I explained why hard-money types have been wrong about the economy, inflation, the dollar, the stock market and gold.
+In the past, I’ve explained why hard-money types have been wrong about the economy, inflation, the dollar, the stock market and gold.

 Judging by the many responses readers posted, this is a hot-button issue, one that some folks have a tough time thinking clearly about.